mramshaw/Node-Linting-and-Testing/README.md

 that Cypress testing is faster (no WebDriver ramp-up time needed), also no network lag.

-Cypress records video of the tests (this needs to be slowed-down quite a lot).
+Cypress records video of the tests (this video needs to be slowed-down quite a lot).

 Cypress can interact with Electron applications (such as __Postman__ and Cypress Test Runner).